AbstractSDK/cw-orchestrator/docs/src/single_contract/interfaces.md

 # Interfaces

-Interfaces are virtual wrappers around your contract.
-They allow you to interact with your contract in a type-safe way, and provide a convenient way to reason about contract interactions.
+Interfaces are virtual wrappers around CosmWasm contracts.
+They allow you to interact with your contracts in a type-safe way, and provide a convenient way to reason about contract interactions.
+Interfaces are the core reason why we built cw-orchestrator and we hope that you'll find them as useful as we do.

 ## Setup